 Folko Flehmig, Rüdiger von Watzdorf, Wolfgang Marquardt:

-Dynamic MSF plant modeling and simulation: model validation and simulation studies
+Dynamic MSF plant modeling and simulation: non-equilibrium effects and heat transfer

 In: Encyclopedia of Desalination and Water Resources (DESWARE), EOLSS Publishers Co.
 Ltd., Oxford, UK, EOLSS Publishers Co.
 Ltd., Oxford, UK, 2000